-Sleep training should be prefaced with a sleep deprivation boot camp so that when we are in the throughs of no sleep night after night, we are well prepared.
+Sleep training should be prefaced with a sleep deprivation boot camp.
+When we are in the throughs of no sleep night after night, we would be well prepared.
 I have often thought if only we could bank some extra sleep from those naps, or mornings we had the luxury of sleeping in pre-child, it would be so much easier to get through sleep training.

 Instead, we are not only tired, but we are also filled with self-doubt, and questioning if we are choosing the right solution for our baby.
 Then we really add on to that by going online to see what other parents are doing and get lost in the rabbit hole of perfect parents, or we are terrified to ask a question for fear of being judged.

 I am going to be honest with you here because I believe in honesty and I think you need to hear this; you can do this.
 All you have to do is believe in yourself and trust the process.
 Your little one is ready, the big question is “are you?”

 Get comfortable.
 Get confident.
 You got this!
 This is what you have been preparing for while waiting for your little one to arrive.
 As soon as you met your baby you knew without a doubt that you would do anything for them, no matter what.
 Remember that feeling and have faith and patience that this is going to work, and it will.

 You have heard the phrase that consistency is key, and that is true.
 Get a little charm shaped like a key, or a little drawing of a key that you can keep close by and look at so when you are feeling doubt, or frustration, you can look at it, or feel it, and know that this process is worth it, and the key will open the door to great things at the end of the training.

 Educating yourself is also a key element (see what I did there?)
 Your sleep consultant will help you understand the important pieces to remember while going through sleep training:

 - Learning the importance of sleep (not only for baby, but for you, too!)